Product

 Onboarding sets the stage for engagement in your community.
 It’s your chance to let new members know that this is a space where they are welcome to contribute!

 A positive onboarding experience sets the stage for a positive member experience.
 Your onboarding resources should include ways to participate in the community and connect with members, as well as a friendly primer to what they can expect in your community.
 If members use acronyms or jargon, make a key and make it easy to find.
-Hivebrite’s Journeys feature makes it incredibly easy to create a robust onboarding program with guided learning paths to make your new members feel part of the community from the start.
+Within Hivebrite’s online member engagement platform, you have access to the Journeys feature, which makes it incredibly easy to create a robust onboarding program with guided learning paths to make your new members feel part of the community from the start.

 Best for: All communities!